aws-samples/aws-lambda-serverless-inference/README.md

 ## Deploying examples

-1. From the command line, change directory into the application example required, then run:
+1. From the command line, change directory into the `03-lambda-template` directory, then run:
 ```
 sam build
 sam deploy --guided